toqana/RPi-HDMI-Photo-Frame-Radio/README.md

 1. Edit vlc to allow execution as root with "sudo bless /usr/bin/vlc".
 Search for the text string "geteuid" and repalce with the text string "getppid:, save file, and exit (https://askubuntu.com/questions/413542/how-to-use-vlc-with-sudo-privileges).

+1. Pull the repository from GitHub to your RPi "/home/pi" directory as user pi:
+    ```
+    cd ~
+    get pull